-RL.3.10 Use knowledge of language and its conventions when reading to recognize and observe differences between the conventions of spoken and written standard English.
-To address this stand ard, students could: Partner with a peer to attempt to record a phonetic interpretation of everything he or she says during a casual conversation.
-With peers, analyze the differences between what was said and what was recorded.
-Read examples of dialect in text and discuss with peers the differences in conventions when dialect is recorded accurately in a text versus when statements are written using standard English.
-Kansas High School Graduates Can: RL.2.10 RL.3.10 RL.4.10 Progression of Standard Across Grades Use knowledge of language and its conventions to compare formal and informal uses of English.
+Use knowledge of language and its conventions when reading to recognize RL.3.10 and observe differences between the conventions of spoken and written standard English.

+- Partner with a peer to attempt to record a phonetic interpretation of everything he or she says during a casual conversation.
+With peers, analyze the differences between what was said and what was recorded. - Read examples of dialect in text and discuss with peers the differences in conventions when dialect is recorded accurately in a text versus when statements are written using standard English.

+Kansas High School Apply their knowledge of language and how it works to a variety of contexts Graduates Can: and situations (e.g., a job interview, formal and informal settings).

+RL.2.10 RL.3.10 RL.4.10 Progression of Standard Across Grades Use knowledge of language and its conventions to compare formal and informal uses of English.
 Use knowledge of language and its conventions when reading to recognize and observe differences between the conventions of spoken and written standard English.
 Use knowledge of language and its conventions when reading.

-Reaulity : Literature

-RL.3.11 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 3 reading and content, choosing flexibly from a range of strategies. a.
+Reading: Literature RL.3.11 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 3 reading and content, choosing flexibly from a range of strategies. a.
 Use sentence-level context as a clue to the meaning of a word or phrase. b.
 Determine the meaning of the new word formed when a known affix is added to a known word. c.
 Use a known root word as a clue to the meaning of an unknown word with the same root (e.g., company, companion). d.
 Use glossaries or beginning dictionaries, both print and digital, to determine or clarify the precise meaning of key words and phrases.

-To address this stand ard, students could :

-words. building knowledge of new words, as well as employing strategies for

-determining meanings o

-RL.2.11 RL.3.11 RL.4.11

-Progression of Standard Across Grades Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 2 reading and content, choosing flexibly from a variety of strategies.
+To address this stand ard, students could : Use manipulatives to practice creating words using a set of teacher-provided affixes and root words.
+Engage in a scavenger hunt for words in a text they have read that might use familiar affixes or root words.
+Kansas High School Graduates Can: Understand vocabulary and word use in a variety of contexts by consistently building knowledge of new words, as well as employing strategies for determining meanings of unfamiliar words.
+RL.2.11 RL.3.11 RL.4.11 Progression of Standard Across Grades Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 2 reading and content, choosing flexibly from a variety of strategies.
 (Click link above for details.)
 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 3 reading and content , choosing flexibly from a range of strategies.
 (See details above.)
 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 4 reading and content, choosing flexibly from a range of strategies.
 (Click link above for details.)